 Mentally healthy workplaces toolkit

-This toolkit provides practical tools and resources for employers, managers and leaders to create workplaces that are mentally healthy.
+This toolkit aims to help employers, managers and leaders eliminate and minimise risks to psychological health, and create workplace environments that are mentally healthy.

-Use the guidance material and practical resources in this toolkit to take positive steps towards a mentally healthy workplace.
+Use the guidance material and practical tools in this toolkit to facilitate positive steps towards a mentally healthy workplace.

 - Mentally healthy workplaces

 - Promote positive practices

 Toolkit - mobile friendly version(PDF, 7638.56 KB) .

 Creating mentally healthy workplaces

 - promotes workplace practices that support positive mental health